-Race for Speaker of the House slides into uncertainty, again
+Race for speaker of the House slides into uncertainty, again

 Other members specifically raised concerns about Scalise's health as he battles multiple myeloma, a form of blood cancer.

-Scalise began cancer treatment in August but has repeatedly insisted the treatments are going well and he is feeling good.
+Scalise began cancer treatment in August but has repeatedly insisted that the treatments are going well and that he is feeling good.

 Rep. Marjorie Taylor Greene, R-Ga., has been clear that Scalise's health is part of her motivation in opposing him.
 Greene is also a close supporter of Jordan and is in frequent contact with former President Trump, who has repeatedly sought to influence the House GOP leadership race.